 - Let your body guide you

 - Breakout and dance sometimes!
 It helps!
-Loving this song by CAZZETTE called Sleepless (feat.
-The High) Radio Edit (find it on Spotify – or head to my mix on Spotify called Sunday Vibes)
+Loving this song: Sleepless (feat.
+The High) Radio Edit by CAZZETTE (find it on Spotify – or head to my mix on Spotify called Sunday Vibes)

-- Sometimes our stressors speak through our body – It’s so important to listen and it’s important to take action
+- Sometimes our stressors speak through our body – It’s so important to listen and then take action

 - Heal yourself from within